dhimmel/blog/content/posts/2018-03-XX_cite-styles/cite-styles.md

 Hence, I turned to the PubMed Central (PMC) Open Access (OA) [Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/), which as of March 4, 2018 contained fulltexts for 1,875,131 articles in a standardized machine-readable format (JATS XML).
 This corpus is fantastic for text & data mining.
-Note it could be ever better, but due to licensing issues, 61% of the 4.8 million articles in PMC are excluded from its OA Subset: please consider only publishing in libre OA journals!
+Note it could be ever better, but due to licensing issues, 61% of the 4.8 million articles in PMC are excluded from its OA Subset: please help by only publishing in [libre OA](https://goo.gl/S8uKk5 "DOAJ Search for CC BY Journals") journals!

 Anyways, 1,602,392 articles included citations and references ([source code](https://gitlab.com/dhimmel/pmc-citation-styles)).
 I crafted a _heuristic_ (a bunch of rules / handmade algorithm) to classify the citation style of an article as numeric, author, or unknown.